tersesystems/ocaps/site/src/main/paradox/index.md

 - Macros for *composition*, *attenuation*, *revocable* and *modulating* capabilities.
 - No libraries dependencies ()other than `scala-reflect`)

-Documentation can be found at https://wsargent.github.io/ocaps/
+Documentation can be found at [http://wsargent.github.io/ocaps/](http://wsargent.github.io/ocaps/)

-A guide to object capabilities in Scala can be found at https://wsargent.github.io/ocaps/guide.html
+A guide to object capabilities can be found at [http://wsargent.github.io/ocaps/guide.html](http://wsargent.github.io/ocaps/guide.html)